TurjoRahman-afk/pyHub_web/README.md

 ## 👥 About

 This was a course project.
 I worked on both the frontend and backend.
-It took around one and a half weeks to build and fix small issues.
+It took around two and a half weeks to build and fix small issues.

 ## 🤝 Contributing